caktus/django-file-picker/docs/wymeditor.rst

 =================

 The WYMeditor app is included to make it easy to integrate a File Picker with a popular WYSIWYG interface.
-WYMeditor is a javascript based editor, its documentation can be found `here
+WYMeditor is a Javascript based editor.
+Its documentation can be found `here
 <http://www.wymeditor.org/>`_.
 This application offers an extra form widget for applying WYMeditor
 to a text field with buttons for files and images if desired.